4×4 South Africa – Top Considerations to Rent or Buy

 • Tow bridle

-• Upgraded load-rated jack
+• Upgraded with a load-rated jack

-• Added a hinged aluminium ladder to the cabin floor that folds down to the ground to allow access from the ground into the cabin itself and stores inside the cabin and flush with the cabin door when the door is shut
+• Added a hinged aluminium ladder to the cabin floor that folds down to the ground to allow access from the ground into the cabin itself and stores inside the cabin and flush with the cabin door when the door is shut (ladder now removed for more interior space and using a portable fold-out step ladder)

 • Installed an additional sliding bolt to lock the rear cabin door from the inside

 When buying a second-hand 4×4, consider having the suspension inspected by a suspension specialist.
-Within the year after our purchase, I had the power steering rack reconditioned and the control arm bushes replaced.

 Photographing wildlife from the hilux